ruudeveraerts/notestransposer/README.md

 If the note is at the first position of a line, make sure you put a space in front of it.

-On the left, you'll see an option-box.
-Labeled
-"Bron" (Dutch for "Source").
+3. On the left, you'll see an option-box.
+Labeled "Bron" (Dutch for "Source").
 Select the note the song is in.
 (Select a Major Key.
 Musicians know, when the song is in Minor, what the Mayor equivalent is: Am -> C , Bm -> D
-Dm -> F, C#m -> F and so on)
+Dm -> F, C#m -> E and so on)

-On the right, you'll see an option-box.
-Labeled
-"Doel" (Dutch for "Target").
+4. On the right, you'll see an option-box, labeled "Doel" (Dutch for "Target").
 Select the note you want the song to be in.
 Again, select the
 Mayor equivalent, if the song is in Minor.

-Then, click the button between the left and the right text area.
+5. Then, click the button between the left and the right text area.
 A transposed version of the notes will appear in the right text area box.

+That's it!

 ===<hr>